Boating Accident Lawyer

 - A high-speed boat, known as a cigarette boat, broke apart and flipped over in the water, injuring one person and killing another.

 In Massachusetts, the operator of a vessel is required to submit a written report to the Massachusetts Environmental Police, Boating and Recreational Vehicle Safety Bureau whenever an accident results in:

 - Disappearance of a person under circumstances that suggest any possibility of death or injury.

 Accidents resulting in death or serious injury must be reported within 48 hours.
 Other accident reports must be submitted within five days.

 In addition to rules for reporting boating accidents, Massachusetts has numerous boating safety requirements that pertain to things like the mandatory age for boat operators, safety equipment required onboard and situations in which boat operation is prohibited.
 For example, it is against the law to operate a motorboat within 150 feet of a swimming area, to operate a motor boat without working lights or to operate a boat in an overloaded condition.

 If your boating accident was caused by the boat operator’s failure to follow one of these safety requirements, the boat operator or boating company could be liable for your injuries.

 You can read more about boating laws in Massachusetts on the state’s website.

-To learn more about how our boating accident attorneys can help you with your boating accident claim, contact The Law Offices of Jeffrey S. Glassman, LLC today at (617) 367-2900 or using our online form.
+To learn more about how our boating accident attorneys can help you with your boating accident claim, contact The Law Offices of Jeffrey S. Glassman, LLC today at (617) 777-7777 or use our online form.